 1teaspoon of oregano

-First, pre-heat oven to 425.
+First, preheat oven to 425.
 Mix tomatoes, basil, oregano, and a few sprinkles of sea salt and 1 tablespoon of the oil in a blender until puree into a sauce.
-Arrange on dough and pop in oven for about 10 minutes on 425.
+Arrange on dough and pop in the oven for about 10 minutes on 425.
 In meantime, use a ghost cookie cutter and cut out ghost shapes of mozzarella cheese add a green pepper slice or carrot slice for a top hat…ok some ghosts wear hats, right?
-Pop in the oven until shapes start to resemble a ghost about 5 minutes…. take out of oven an cut some olives for eyes; could be green olives or black olives.
+Pop in the oven until shapes start to resemble a ghost about 5 minutes…. take out of the oven an cut some olives for eyes; could be green olives or black olives.

 Tomatoes are rich in lycopene, lutein and scientist believe this rich mixture of phytochemicals fight disease as well as serve up a good portion of anti-cancer benefits– not to mention they are an excellent source for healthy eyes.
 Oregano is about one of the healthiest herbs you can serve your family.
 It contains vitamins A, B6, K and C as well as minerals such calcium and potassium.
 Oregano is a great digestive aid.
 Keep in mind that adding a few drops of oregano oil in your favorite juice each morning helps to boost your immune system.
 Basil also contains vitamin A and K and they don’t call it Holy Basil for nothing.
 Ayurvedic medicine has been remedying with basil for thousands of years.
 It too helps to fight infections and works well to help clear acne due to its anti-inflammatory capabilities and of course, vitamin A, helps to cleanse infected skin, cells.

-For dessert, a special treat: Carve an orange jack o lantern…scoop out orange and fill with some organic orange sherbet…great fun watching the sherbet drip through the eyes and mouth!
-Oranges are very high in vitamin C and quercitin and there is much press regarding oranges’ health benefit in reducing the onset of asthma.
+For dessert, a special treat: Carve a mini orange jack o lantern…scoop out the orange “guts” and refill with some organic orange sherbet…great fun is watching the sherbet drip through the eyes and mouth!
+Oranges are very high in vitamin C and quercetin and there is much press regarding oranges’ health benefit in reducing the onset of asthma.

-If you are really into this festive holiday, and of course wish to not sleep the night before…. boil eggs, peel and add a ghost face with edible black marker.
+If you are really into this festive holiday, and of course wish to not sleep the night before…. boil eggs, peel and add a ghost face with an edible black marker.
 Eggs are an awesome start to a school day; the protein keeps your child full longer and focused on schoolwork.

-Finally, a few treat ideas for bags:
+Finally, a few ideas for Filling those Trick-O-Treat bags:

 Rice crispy treats